moment/luxon/docs/matrix.md

 ### Zones

-If you have an Intl API (either natively or through the Intl polyfill above) but no zone support, you can add it via the very nice [DateTime format pollyfill](https://github.com/yahoo/date-time-format-timezone).
+If you have an Intl API (either natively or through the Intl polyfill above) but no zone support, you can add it via the very nice [DateTime format pollyfill](https://github.com/yahoo/date-time-format-timezone). **Unfortunately, this currently breaks Chrome**.
+See issue [$#190](https://github.com/moment/luxon/issues/190) for more.

 ## Older platforms